vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This RFC exchanges ease of usage for the app operator for complexity in the controller.
+- This RFC exchanges ease of usage for the app operator for complexity in the controller.
 If we decide that app operators have no issue with creating ClusterRunTemplates and templating Runnables, there is no need to undertake this work.
+- With this RFC, the workload (supply-chain) controller would have a dependency on the Runnable CRD.

 # Alternatives
 [alternatives]: #alternatives